yllus/external-header-footer/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Adds a "Force Use Of Absolute URLs" option that automatically rewrites URLs that are relative to the site's root to be absolute URLs instead.
+* Adds a "Force Use Of HTTPS" option that automatically rewrites all URLs pointing to your WordPress site's domain in your header and footer to a
+  HTTPS version of those links instead.

 = 1.0 =
 * Initial release; tested compatibility with WordPress v3.9.2.

 == Upgrade Notice ==

+= 1.0.1 =
+* Adds the "Force Use Of HTTPS" and "Force Use Of Absolute URLs" features, bumps compatibility to v4.2.4.

 = 1.0 =
 * Initial release.